It’s simple: you play a critical role in your clients’ personal and professional lives.

 Referrals are a welcome alternative.
 Remember: people find referrals on social media seven times more trustworthy than traditional advertising.

-Tech innovations have convinced many people that their DIY skills are sufficient—even in a complex field like accounting.
+Some social media spaces have convinced people that their DIY skills are sufficient—even in a complex field like accounting.
 Fortunately, the real-world experiences of a trusted colleague or business contact may persuade them otherwise.
-Authentic testimonials from your satisfied clients deliver genuine conviction.
+Authentic testimonials from your satisfied clients will help with this.

 It’s important that potential clients actually know how your services will benefit them.
 They need to understand what you will do for them and why you’re the best firm for the job.
 Referral marketing assigns much of that initial task to your happy clients.

 It’s all about trust.
-If your current clients trust you to handle their finances and provide value, then you’re already half of the way to creating your referral strategy.
+If your current clients trust you to handle their finances and provide value, then you’re already half way to creating your referral strategy.

 From there, you can consider the marketing referral strategies best suited to growing your accounting firm.